particle-iot/pixel-tweets/README.md

 * ACCESS_TOKEN_KEY
 * ACCESS_TOKEN_SECRET

 You need all four of these to run the twitter stream included in `npm start`.
-Configuration options are detected via `nconf`, and you may specify them in your config.json file (placed at the root of the project directory):
+Configuration options are detected via [nconf](https://github.com/indexzero/nconf), and you may specify them in your config.json file (placed at the root of the project directory):

 #### Configuration file format